 While the macroeconomic and financial situation is quite diverse, Azerbaijan and Central Asian countries have all registered significant economic growth in the last two decades.
 Azerbaijan had the third largest economy with 54.18 billion GDP and the second largest exports in goods and services at US\$25.5 trillion in 2021 (Table 9).
 Overall, Kazakhstan had the largest economy in Central Asia and showed the most considerable improvement in total GDP and GDP per capita in the last two decades.
 High net trade of goods and services and foreign direct investment (FDI) inflows contribute to Kazakhstan's economy.
 FDIled reconstruction of the energy sector has contributed to the solid economic performance in Kazakhstan and Azerbaijan.
-202 These top oil exporting countries occupy the 10th and 16th
+These top oil exporting countries occupy the 10th and 16th ranks globally.
+Regarding GDP per capita. however, Turkmenistan occupies second after Kazakhstan.
+Turkmenistan has grown amazingly fast in recent years. with oil and natural gas as the primary drivers of economic growth, contributing over 60 percent to its GDP.
+Unlike other Central Asian countries, economic growth in Kyrgyzstan and Tajikistan has not been driven by exports and investment in hydrocarbon energy.
+Remittances play a crucial role in these economies (Table 9).
+Kyrgyzstan and Tajikistan remained relatively closed economies, so foreign trade and investments have not been an essential source of economic growth.
+Demographically, Uzbekistan has the largest population in Central Asia.
+With a total land area of 2.7 million km2 and a total population of 19 million, Kazakhstan is the least densely populated country in the CA subregion.
+While at least half of the population in Azerbaijan, Kazakhstan, Turkmenistan, and Uzbekistan live in urban areas, only a third live in urban areas in Kyrgyzstan and Tajikistan.
+The urban areas in Azerbaijan (27 percent in 2012) and Tajikistan (17 percent in 2020) have more people living in slums than in other CA countries.
+Unemployment is lowest in Kazakhstan and Turkmenistan at about 5 percent.

 Table 9.
-Economic. social and lenvironmental contexts in A Azerbaijan) and the CA countries (continued)
+Economic, social, and environmental contexts in Azerbaijan and the CA countries